USDAForestService/fs-open-forest-platform/frontend/src/assets/content/arp/rules-to-know/rules.md

 The Elk Creek cutting area, located in the Sulphur Ranger District, is only open for Christmas tree cutting from {{elkCreekDate}}.
 Below are rules specific to this cutting area:

-* The entrance opens at 9 AM.
-You must leave the cutting area by 4 PM.
+* The entrance opens at 9 a.m.
+You must leave the cutting area by 4 p.m.
 * Chains or 4WD vehicles are required.
 (No AWD vehicles.)
 * Snowmobiles and ATVs are prohibited.
 * Chainsaws are prohibited.